- St Richard's Church of England First

-In Key Stage 1, children explore the use of colour and line to express emotions and record their surroundings.
+In Key Stage 1, children explore the use of colour, line and shape to express emotions and record their surroundings.
 They begin to understand the relationships between colours and look closely at how they can use different shades in observational drawing.
-The children begin to look at artists and will replicate the work of these artists. (begin to form opinions on work of theirs and others)
+The children will use a range of materials creatively and explore drawing, painting and sculpture to develop and share their ideas, experiences and imagination.
+The children begin to look at a range of artists, craft makers, designers, sculptors and architects from a range of time periods and art genre, critiquing the work.
+They will begin to form opinions on work of theirs and others.

 In Key Stage 2, children will begin to perfect their fine motor techniques and become more accurate with their observational drawings, including perspective and proportions.
 They will improve their techniques within drawing, painting and sculpture using a range of materials.
 Children will creatively produce their own art, being inspired by other artists and designers and will also be encouraged to produce art which expresses themselves.
 Children will look more closely at the meaning, history and life behind famous artists, craft makers, designers, sculptors and architects from a range of time periods and art genre, critiquing the work and begin to compare artworks.
 They will form opinions on the artwork of theirs and others, reflecting and evaluating the creations.